➡ When is the Pleasantville Music Festival?

 Sorry, there's no parking available at the field.
 But don't worry.
 The Pace shuttle is fast and easy.

 You can ride it here!
-We will have a bike rack, available first-come, first-served, thanks to our friends at Ride of Pleasantville.
+We will have a bike rack at the main gate, available first-come, first-served, thanks to our friends at Ride of Pleasantville.
 You could also chain it to the outside fence.
 Note, of course, that we can't be responsible for lost or stolen items.
 There's also a really nice roofed bike rack at the train station a few blocks north.
 Sorry, we can't have bikes on the field.

 Yes, all ages are welcome.
-In fact, children under 12 are free.
+In fact, children under 10 are free.
 There are activities for the kids and ways of cooling off.
-There is a beer and wine garden, and that's 21 and older.
+There’s beer and other alcoholic beverages for 21 and older.

 Yes.
 Come one, come all!

-While there are no hotels in Pleasantville, there are quite a few within a 15-20 minute drive.
-We recommend the Sheraton Tarrytown on Route 119 where we have arranged for a discounted block of rooms for both the night before (July 12) and the night of the festival (July 13).
-To take advantage of this discount, go to this link.
+While there are no hotels in Pleasantville, we recommend Windrose on Hudson, where we have arranged for discounted rooms.
+To take advantage of this discount, go to this link and use discount code PMFEST.

 **Of course, if you are feeling sick, please stay at home. **